TomasBabkine-DiCaprio/ITEC4012_Assignment01/README.md

 Default port is 8080.

-Index route returns a file rather than a JSON string.
+Index route returns an HTML file rather than a JSON string.
 I wanted to add a bit of styling and buttons to the two API routes...
 I hope that's okay!